-Compared to my father, uncles and aunts, born and raised in plantation Maui – who reached their late 80s or mid-90s, the Reverend Martin Luther King, Jr. had a tragically short life: He died when he was 39, a great American shot by an assassin.
-He was well-educated: he had a B.A., a B.D., and a Ph.D. from Boston University.
-He traveled and met leaders and community organizers in the Middle East, Asia, and Europe.
-He was honored with a Nobel Prize in 1964, when he was barely 35 years old.
+Compared to my father, uncles and aunts, born and raised in plantation Maui – who easily reached their late 80s or mid-90s, the Reverend Martin Luther King, Jr. had a tragically short life: he died when he was only 39, shot by an assassin.
+He was well-educated; he graduated with a B.A., a B.D., and a Ph.D. from Boston University.
+He traveled globally and met leaders and community organizers in the Middle East, Asia, and Europe.

 Ironically, days after King's assassination, the U.S. Congress finally passed the Civil Rights Act of 1968 – a year before Neil Armstrong landed on the moon.

-But that is not the end of the King-Hawai'i story, with a quiet monument in Wailuku.
-In his short 39 years, King visited Hawai'i several times, the first at Statehood in 1959 when he made a significant speech:
+But that is not the end of the King-Hawai'i story, symbolized by a small monument in Wailuku on Maui.
+In his short 39 years, King visited Hawai'i several times, the first at Statehood in 1959 when he made a significant speech.

 Barely six years later, just as the Vietnam War would dominate the nightly TV news, in February 1965 a voting rights activist named Jimmie Lee Jackson was shot dead by Alabama state police in the town of Selma, Alabama.

 A month afterward, a young John Lewis of the Student Nonviolent Coordinating Committee (SNCC – a major university student association for civil rights of that time) organized a broad coalition of civil rights groups to march 54 miles from Selma, Alabama to the state capitol in Montgomery.